coady/clients/docs/index.md

 assert r.json() == {'cookies': {'sessioncookie': '123456789'}}
 ```

-Which reveals another anti-pattern regarding [Responses](http://docs.python-requests.org/en/master/user/quickstart/#response-content).
+Which reveals another anti-pattern regarding `Response` objects.
 Although the response object is sometimes required, naturally the most common use case is to access the content.
 But the onus is on the caller to check the `status_code` and `content-type`.

 [Resources](reference.md#clients.Resource) aim to making writing custom api clients or sdks easier.
 Their primary feature is to allow direct content access without silencing errors.
 Response content type is inferred from headers: `json`, `content`, or `text`.